-During World War II housing bubble, the need for fiberglass reached massive heights.
+During the World War II housing bubble, the need for fiberglass reached massive heights.
 This, of course, was good news for Owens Corning as business picked up tremendously.
-In fact, during this time, the company became the leading fiberglass and insulation company in the nation.
+During the time, the company became the leading fiberglass and insulation company in the nation.

 As 1952 approached, Owens Corning went public, which brought in additional customers and profits.
 The company continued its success throughout the next several decades, until the 1990s, when it saw an approaching decline.
 In order to boost its sales back up, in 1997, Owens Corning bought the Fibreboard Corporation.
 Yet, the purchase included taking on Fibreboard’s string of asbestos-related lawsuits.